TUMFTM/Lane_Level_Matching/README.md

 Licence for BAYSIS map: Creative Commons Namensnennung 4.0 Lizenz

+Input data source: own data recorded with different smartphones from real test drives in Munich

+The first test drive (46 min) is included as an example at </data/measurements/Audi_A3/>

+The corresponding true lane maneuvers and general maneuver table are listed as excel sheets at </data/ground_truth_lane_changes/>

 ### 1. Import dataset
 At first the measurement dataset must be defined